 Contact Lauren at: firstname.lastname@example.org, (301) 924-7077 x118

-Marida is Communications Manager at AOAC INTERNATIONAL.
+Marida is the Senior Manager, Communications at AOAC INTERNATIONAL.
 She works closely with the Senior Director of Membership, Marketing, and Communications to plan and deploy strategic communications initiatives across web, print, email and social channels.
 A lifelong communicator, Marida specializes in building stakeholder value through clear and engaging messaging enhanced with clean, compelling design.
 Previously, Marida has worked as a writer, designer, web developer, and illustrator in both the public and private sector.
 Marida enjoys languages, history, painting and outdoor activities and is the publisher of two rock climbing guides.
 She is highly active in her community and has been elected three time as Town Councilor.

 Contact Marida at: email@example.com, (240) 912-1445 x121